quipucords/qpc/docs/source/man.rst

 ``--max-concurrency=concurrency``

   Optional.
-Contains the maximum number of parallel system scans.
+Sets the maximum number of parallel system scans.
 If this value is not provided, the default is ``50``.

 ``--disabled-optional-products=products_list``